View more fromArticle

 How to create psychological safety

 Maintaining a psychologically safe work environment can mean reshaping the existing cultural norms at work.
 To make this happen, all team members need to be on board.
 Managers, however, have an especially important role to play because they can lead by example and hold others accountable for individual actions.
-Here are some evidence-based tips for inclusive practices that you can apply to create psychological safety within your teams:
+Here are some evidence-based tips for inclusive practices that you can apply to create psychological safety within your teams6See note 5 above

 Psychological safety helps to attract the very best diverse talent, is key to unlocking outstanding performance and innovation, and has the greatest impact of all when cultivated within diverse teams.
 Managers and senior leaders have a crucial role to play in creating these psychologically safe workspaces – and we can help you get there.